vib795/everyday-developer-tools/README.md

 # Developer Tools Web Application

-This is a Flask web application that provides various developer tools including a Diff Viewer, JSON Validator, QR Code Generator, Regex Checker, and Regex Generator.
+This is a Flask web application that provides various developer tools including a Diff Viewer, JSON Validator, Regex Checker, and Regex Generator.

 ## Features